redwoodjs/redwood/packages/record/README.md

 If you want to create the join table yourself and potentially store additional data there (like a timestamp of when the product was categorized) then this is simply a one-to-many relationship on both sides: a Product has many ProductCategories and a Category has many ProductCategories.
 Prisma refers to this as an [explicity many-to-many](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#explicit-many-to-many-relations) relationship.

-> TODO: We'll be adding logic soon that will let you get to the categories from a product record (and vice versa) without having to manually go through ProductCategory.
+> TODO: We'll be adding logic soon that will let you get to the categories from a product record (and vice versa) in explicit many-to-manys without having to manually go through ProductCategory.
 From this:
 >
 >     const product = Product.find(1)
 >     const productCategoryes = product.productCategories.all()
->     const categories = productCategories.map(pc => pc.categories.all())
+>     const categories = productCategories.map(pc => pc.categories.all()).flat()
 >
 > To this:
 >
 >     const product = Product.find(1)
 >     const categories = product.categories.all()

 The only other terminology to keep in mind are the terms *model* and *record*.
-A model is the name for the class that represents one database table.
+A *model* is the name for the class that represents one database table.
 The example above has three models: User, Post and Comment.
 Prisma also calls each database table declaration in their `schema.prisma` declaration file a "model", but when we refer to a "model" in this doc it will mean the class that extends `RedwoodRecord`.
-A record is a single instance of our model that now represents a single row of data in the database.
+A *record* is a single instance of our model that now represents a single row of data in the database.

 So: I use the User model to find a given user in the database, and, assuming they are found, I now have a single user record (an instance of the User model).